Where Is Magnesium Found? Discover 10 Magnesium-Rich Foods - VITBLISS

 Recommended Daily Intake

-The recommended daily magnesium intake varies by age and gender.
-Adult men typically need 400–420 mg per day, while adult women need about 310–320 mg.
-Children, teens, and pregnant or breastfeeding women have different requirements.
-A balanced diet helps ensure you meet these needs naturally.
+Recommended magnesium intakes vary by age, sex, and life stage.
+Adult men generally require around 400–420 mg per day, while adult women typically need approximately 310–320 mg per day.
+Children, adolescents, and pregnant or breastfeeding women have different requirements.
+A varied and balanced diet usually helps meet these needs.

 Differences by Age and Gender